 Today, Nassau has a population of slightly more than 300, 000 people.
 Nearly 80 percent of Bahamas’ population lives in Nassau even though the city is still laid back.
 The city is characterized by giant cruising ships that dock here daily and some pink government buildings.
 Bay Street is the city’s main shopping street and is filled with numerous souvenir shops and jewelry boutiques.

 Visitors to Nassau are served by Lynden Pindling International Airport which gets frequent flight connections from US airlines.
 The city’s old town is an interesting place to be as you enjoy the bright Caribbean buildings and some abandoned structures.
 The Parliament Building has a huge statue of Queen Victoria at its front and you can talk a walk to it.

-The Ardastra Zoo, Gardens and conservation center is the only Zoo in the whole of Bahamas.
+The Ardastra Zoo, Gardens, and conservation center is the only Zoo in the whole of Bahamas.
 You will be excited to see marching flamingo shows as you also enjoy the parakeets landing on you.
-The Bahamas National Art Gallery is a place where the Bahamas art and culture is showcased right from pre-colonial period to present era.
+The Bahamas National Art Gallery is a place where the Bahamas art and culture are showcased right from the pre-colonial period to the present era.

 The building has since been renovated making it a more attractive sight even though the art has uneven quality.
 The Pirate Museum is home to recreations of the pirate town, pirate battle, and pirate ship as well as some real artifacts.
 Fort Fincastle is just a small fort overlooking Nassau city.
 Built-in 1793, you can find some cannons on display and local tour companies can organize a tour for you.